heremaps/here-ios-sdk-examples/README.md

 1. In the "General" settings of the App target:
     - Select an eligible provisioning profile or enable "Automatically manage signing".
-    - Add NMAKit.framework to the "Embedded Content" section in Xcode.
+    - Add NMAKit.xcframework to the "Frameworks, Libraries and Embedded Content" section in Xcode.
+Avoid "Don Not Embed" option.
 Otherwise you will get a "dyld: Library not loaded: @rpath/NMAKit.framework/NMAKit" error at runtime.

-2. In the "Builds Settings" of the App target:
-    - Ensure "Frameworks Search Paths" includes the location of `NMAKit.framework`.
-Drag and drop `NMAKit.framework` to $(PROJECT_DIR) in case of import error.

-3. In `AppDelegate.m`:
+2. In `AppDelegate.m`:
     - Enter an app id, app code and license key.

 ## Build Requirements

-* Xcode 11 or above
+* Xcode 12 or above
-* HERE Mobile SDK for iOS (Premium) Version 3.16 or above
+* HERE Mobile SDK for iOS (Premium) Version 3.17 or above

 ## Target Platform

-* iOS 12 or above
-* iOS 13 or above for [SwiftUI](swiftui-ios-swift) sample
+* iOS 13 or above